 Mount Sinai was significant for Taylor on several counts.
 Not only did he practice there during his residency, but it was also where he met the mother of his children.
 Rona Douglas was a nurse when she met Taylor, and they married on September 26, 1981.
 Their oldest son, Drew, was born in August 1982, while younger son Matthew was born in April 1984.
-Matthew pursued studies in history and film while Drew decided to follow in his father’s footsteps.
-Which footsteps?
-Baseball or medicine?
 After graduating from the University of Michigan, Drew was signed by the Blue Jays in 2006.
 He pitched at the Rookie League level for two seasons.
 He pitched in the independent Frontier League in 2008.

 Although Ron Taylor’s schedule left no room for hobbies, he amassed an impressive collection of rings over the years.
 They include his wedding ring, two for his world championships as a player, two earned as team doctor for the world champion Blue Jays in 1992 and 1993, and another to commemorate the All-Star Game held at SkyDome in 1991.
 However, pointing to the engineering ring on his left hand, Taylor said, “It’s the only one you see.”
 He was inducted into the Canadian Baseball Hall of Fame in 1985, and into Canada’s Sports Hall of Fame eight years later.
 In 2006 he was inducted into the Order of Ontario by Lieutenant Governor James K. Bartleman for his work in medicine.

-Into his 70s, he showed little inclination toward retirement.
+Ron Taylor finally hung up his stethoscope in June 2014 at the age of 76.
+Two years later, Drew and Matthew produced a documentary film about their father's life entitled Dr. Baseball.
 John Koopman of the Empire Club of Canada described Taylor’s life as “a power of will.”
 Before the era of free agency, Taylor served as his own agent.
 Without the deal with Laddie Placek, he would never have attended spring training.
 In the absence of a subsequent deal with Hoot Evers, his major-league career may have ended before it began.
 Finally, if his negotiations to enter the University of Toronto medical school had not succeeded, he would not have practiced medicine.
 His baseball career remained an important component of his career, which he explained as follows:

 “I might be able to name ten doctors in my graduating class and perhaps fifteen engineers.
 But I can name all my World Series teammates, both with the Mets and the Cardinals.
 The pressures we went through…when you win championships like those, you’re like brothers for life.
 That how we are, we’re all brothers.”34